Videos for Prospective Interpreters

 A: As approved by the Judicial Council on July 7, 1994, court interpreters must meet the following requirements for certification:

 A: The Judicial Council has contracted with Prometric to administer the Certified Court Interpreter and Registered Interpreter exams.
 See the Exam Information page for more information.

 A: The Judicial Council also has the authority under California Evidence Code section 754(f) to designate testing entities for American Sign Language (ASL) interpreters.
-The council has determined that a qualified ASL interpreter is one who holds the following certificate:
+Currently the Council requires ASL interpreters to hold the "Specialist Certificate: Legal" issued by the Registry of Interpreters for the Deaf (RID) to be placed on the Council’s list of recommended interpreters.

 Most court interpreters work as freelance or per diem interpreters, meaning that they are hired by the day or the half day, rather than being permanent employees of the trial courts.
 Some trial courts, however, have permanent positions for court interpreters.
 A freelance interpreter must be willing to travel from one trial court to another, perhaps even from one county trial court system to another.
 Court interpreters are generally paid by the whole or half day.